jimrothstein/docs/tech_notes/REGEX.md

 it first.
 Must use double backslash for just one backslash to be seen by regex engine.
 Shell interpreters have no such compiler and single backslash suffices.

+#### Regex grouping:  capture & non-capture

+**Perl** PCRE for lookaheads, capture (in R, perl=T) from !so

+Groups that capture you can use later on in the regex to match OR you can use them in the replacement part of the regex.
+Making a non-capturing group simply exempts that group from being used for either of these reasons.

+Non-capturing groups are great if you are trying to capture many different things and there are some groups you don't want to capture.

 <!--